-If the runaway juvenile is under the age of 16, or is determined to be at risk, an area "be on the lookout" broadcast will be initiated within the patrol unit's jurisdiction.

-A local yellow channel broadcast will be sufficient for runaway juveniles and missing children who are under the age of 16 and are not at risk.

-A red channel broadcast is required for missing children and runaway juveniles who are determined to be at-risk.

-The deputy taking the report shall make an assessment of the reasonable steps to locate the juvenile runaway.

-The deputy should check the surrounding area in an attempt to locate the runaway.
-All persons and possible destinations checked by the deputy will be included in the report.

-- B. When handling assignments, a runaway juvenile shall take priority over calls relating to crimes involving property. - C. The person making a report of a runaway juvenile shall sign a form provided by the deputy taking the report authorizing the release of medical/dental records of the juvenile reported missing and authorizing the release of a recent photo. - D. Orangewood Handling of Chronic Runaways - 1.
-When a minor runs away from Orangewood and is declared to be a minor described as a chronic runaway, Orangewood staff will complete and submit their missing person report form to the Sheriff's Department Support Services Division.
-A response from a deputy will not be necessary unless the minor is determined to be a "Critical Missing."
+- 2. Jurisdiction where the juvenile was last seen. - C. If the runaway juvenile is under the age of 16, or is determined to be at risk, an area "be on the lookout" broadcast will be initiated within the patrol unit's jurisdiction. - 1.
+A local yellow channel broadcast will be sufficient for runaway juveniles and missing children who are under the age of 16 and are not at risk. - 2.
+A red channel broadcast is required for missing children and runaway juveniles who are determined to be at-risk. - D. The deputy taking the report shall make an assessment of the reasonable steps to locate the juvenile runaway. - E. The deputy should check the surrounding area in an attempt to locate the runaway.
+All persons and possible destinations checked by the deputy will be included in the report. - F. When handling assignments, a runaway juvenile shall take priority over calls relating to crimes involving property. - G. The person making a report of a runaway juvenile shall sign a form provided by the deputy taking the report authorizing the release of medical/dental records of the juvenile reported missing and authorizing the release of a recent photo.
+The signed form shall be scanned at attached to the report in FBR.
+The original is either booked into evidence or forwarded to the appropriate records division. - H. Orangewood Handling of Chronic Runaways - When a minor runs away from Orangewood and is declared to be a minor described as a chronic runaway, Orangewood staff will complete and submit their Non-Criminal Report to the Sheriff's Department Support Services Division.
+A response from a deputy will not be necessary unless the minor is determined to be a "Critical Missing." - Critical Missing is any juvenile with a propensity to harm themselves or others, or who suffers from a mental or physical affliction, age concern, or who have displayed reasons for being considered "at risk."
+Under this category a deputy will respond to Orangewood and handle the report as an "at risk" runaway.

-- 2. Critical Missing is any juvenile with a propensity to harm themselves or others, or who suffers from a mental or physical affliction, age concern, or who have displayed reasons for being considered "at risk."
-Under this category a deputy will respond to Orangewood and handle the report as an "at risk" runaway. - 3.
-For chronic runaways, Orangewood staff will telephone ECB and obtain a Department DR number for record keeping purposes.
+3. For chronic runaways, Orangewood staff will telephone ECB and obtain a Department DR number for record keeping purposes.
 Once Orangewood's staff has completed their form they will fax a copy to Teletype.
-The teletype operator will obtain an FCN number for the report and enter the information into the system.
+The Teletype operator will obtain an FCN number for the report and enter the information into the system.
 Orangewood's staff will then send their original report to Support Services' Statistics Section.
-Upon receiving the original missing person report from Orangewood the Sheriff's Department Support Services Division will process the form for distribution and filing in the normal manner.
+Upon receiving the original report from Orangewood, the Sheriff's Department Support Services Division will process the form for distribution and filing in the normal manner.